stefanvictora/hue-scheduler/README.md

   In the first example, the transition starts 30 minutes before sunrise, while in the last example it starts 5 minutes after ``civil_dawn`` to smoothly turn on the light to full brightness until the sun has risen.

   > Note: The given start time expression for ``tr-before`` must be before the defined start of the state, otherwise the property is ignored.
+Setting ``tr-before`` to more than 24 hours is not supported and will lead to unexpected results during scheduling.

   What makes `tr-before` especially useful is that Hue Scheduler automatically adjusts the transition time to the remaining duration if the light is turned on at later point.
 And most importantly, it also calculates the mid-transition state based on the elapsed time.
 Consider, for example: